forcedotcom/aura/README.md

 The easiest way to get up and running is from the command line, but you can easily use Aura with your favorite IDE too.

-### We're putting the final touches on the release so this quick start isn't working right now.
-Come back soon to try it out.

 ### Prerequisites

 You need: